fruit used to make palm oil

 What can you do?

 It’s clear that palm oil is creating a world of issues.
 It’s detrimental for the environment, it fosters unsustainable labor practices, and when added to chocolate and confections, it creates a far inferior product.
 All of this stems from the desire for a cheap ingredient.
 So, what can we do?
-Start by reading ingredient labels when you shop and buy products free from palm oil, like our new Plant-Based Truffle Bars.
+Start by reading ingredient labels when you shop and buy products free from palm oil, like our popular Dark Chocolate Peanut Butter Cups.
 Then, demand transparency and sustainability in everything you eat!

 At Lake Champlain Chocolates, we use only the highest quality ingredients in all of our fine chocolates.
 Whether it’s not using palm oil, sourcing organic chocolate and buying 100% fair trade chocolate, we carefully source each and every ingredient to meet our strict social and environmental principles.
 When it comes to creating extraordinary chocolates, we prioritize quality and the environment over profits.
 Sustainable farming practices are not only better for the environment, it also creates jobs, reduces poverty, and boosts economic growth for all!